normalhuman01/basepublica/README.md

 # basepublica
-Desarrollo de theme Wordpress para basepublica.cl basado en theme twenty twenty.
-Requerimiento de Agencia Pejerrey.
+a development of Wordpress theme for basepublica.cl based on theme twenty twenty.
+Request from Pejerrey Agency.